Weighing in at around just 4 pounds your mighty liver performs more than 500 bodily functions and chemical reactions every day to keep you alive.

-You could also be at risk for chronic indigestion… neuromuscular illnesses… blood sugar problems… poor eyesight… allergies, rashes and itchy skin… lung congestion… kidney failure… or sexual dysfunction.
+And the hits keep coming.
+You’re stressed out liver could also put you at risk for chronic indigestion, neuromuscular illnesses, blood sugar problems, poor eyesight, allergies, rashes and itchy skin, lung congestion, kidney failure and sexual dysfunction.

-In studies published in the journal Hepatology, researchers have found that exercise and decreasing the cholesterol and protein in your diet can help improve your health if you have non-alcoholic fatty liver disease (NAFLD)—the most widespread form of liver disease in the developed world.
+In studies, published in the journal Hepatology, researchers found that exercise and decreasing the cholesterol and protein in your diet can help improve your health if you have non-alcoholic fatty liver disease (NAFLD)—the most widespread form of liver disease in the developed world.

 By using these natural methods and keeping an eye on your diet, you can help revive and regenerate healthy liver cells so you can experience the optimum quality of living that you deserve.

 Michael Cutler, M.D. is a board-certified family physician with 18 years experience specializing in chronic degenerative diseases, fibromyalgia and chronic fatigue.

 A graduate of Brigham Young University, Tulane Medical School and Natividad Medical Center Family Practice Residency in Salinas, Calif., he serves as a medical liaison to alternative and traditional practicing physicians.
 His practice focuses on an integrative solution to health problems.

 Dr. Cutler is a sought-after speaker and lecturer on experiencing optimum health through natural medicines and the Founder and Editor of Easy Health Options™ newsletter—a leading health advisory service on natural healing therapies and nutrients and is Medical Advisor for True Health™—America's #1 source for doctor-formulated nutrients that heal.

 For more information visit www.truehealth.com.